 How would you describe the overall social scene at Yale?

 I would say people feel comfortable socially.
 Everyone needs time to de-stress, and some people do that by going to a club.
 I didn’t realize Yale had a specific club in New Haven people will go to in the middle of the week.
 The residential college heads and deans are pretty encouraging for you to be social.
 I was sitting alone at the dining hall, and the head of the college came up and told me there were freshman in the dining that I should go make friends with, and that’s how I started making a lot of friends with people.

-How did being a first-generation college student effect your social transition, if at all?
+If at all, ow did being a first-generation college student affect your social transition?

 I was lucky to grow up in a high school with a lot of first generation kids, so I didn’t feel too much of a transition.
 In college itself, I found a really good group of people that are first-gen and low-income through the STARS research program I talked about earlier.
 They provide a lot of helpful resources through a group chat and a Facebook group.
 I’ve talked to first-gen students, and what has helped their transition a lot is having a group of people who share the same experiences as them, and are willing to share all the resources they have to make sure they succeed.

 To what extent do people of different races and sexual orientations mix socially?